raarnout/uhiggs/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on our GitHub repository.
+For support, feature requests, or bug reports, please open an issue on our GitHub repository.